folio-org/ui-erm-comparisons/README.md

 Note that the following commands require that [`stripes-cli`](https://github.com/folio-org/stripes-cli) is installed globally.

-Run the following from the ui-erm-comparisonss to serve `ui-erm-comparisonss` by itself using a development server:
+Run the following from the ui-erm-comparisons to serve `ui-erm-comparisons` by itself using a development server:
 ```
 stripes serve
 ```